ArveVM/Nordpool_additional_cost/README.md

 <br />

 ## Concept
-Two HA-integrations fetch Nordpool-spot prices; [Nordpool](https://github.com/custom-components/nordpool) and [Priceanalyzer](https://github.com/erlendsellie/priceanalyzer).
-On top of that price there come additional costs, which contains many components that constantly seem to change :(
+Two HA-integrations fetch Nordpool-spot prices ('current_price'); [Nordpool](https://github.com/custom-components/nordpool) and [Priceanalyzer](https://github.com/erlendsellie/priceanalyzer).
+On top of that 'current_price' there come additional costs, which contains many components that constantly seem to change :(
-So when a number of state fees and power subsidy constantly cange, power transport company have night/day tarrifs that often change, and power-broker-company change their markup,, how do you keep the actual total power-cost pr hour in your future planning?
+So when a number of state fees and power subsidy constantly change, power transport company have night/day tarrifs that often change, and power-broker-company change their markup,, how do you keep the actual total power-cost pr hour in your future planning?

 We use this repo to gather and create a good template which is updated with:
 - country level fees/subsidies